 What problem was I trying to solve?

-Once you are able to answer those questions more easily, turn to features in games you didn’t design and try to discern the goals they had when developing their features.
+Once you are able to answer those questions more easily, turn to features in games you didn’t design and try to discern the goals the designers had when developing their features.
 You might not be able to get it exactly right but you can get pretty close.

-This is especially useful when you find a frustrating mechanic in a game.
+This exercise is especially useful when you find a frustrating mechanic in a game.
 Take it further.
 Try to figure out why it was designed that way.
 Don’t assume it’s because of a bad designer.
 You’ll usually find their reasoning as you study their other mechanics and systems.

-Break Down Loops
+Break Down Loops.
 Analyze your favorite games and determine the gameplay loops that drive their gameplay experience.
-The simplest way to do this is to start with their main objective.
+The simplest way to do this is to start with the game's main objective.
 Then determine what actions you enact to complete that objective.
-You’ll always find patterns.
-Things you do on repeat.
-Dive deeper into those activities to really study the base actions that allow you to progress and drive you to keep playing.
+You’ll always find patterns, things you do on repeat.
+Dive deeper into those activities to study the base actions that allow a player to progress and drive the player to keep playing.
 After you have an idea of the loops, look into all the features and mechanics that enhance those loops.
-If you’re not feeling hooked by their loops, dive deeper to figure out why and how you would resolve the issue.
+If you’re not feeling hooked by the loops, dive deeper to figure out why and how you would resolve that issue.

 Conceiving Mechanics and Systems

 As game designers, we create interactive worlds.
-We develop the rules for how the world works as well as the systems for how it behaves and the mechanics players use to interact with it all.
+We develop the rules for how a world works as well as the systems for how it behaves and the mechanics players use to interact with it all.
 Anyone can throw ideas at a game.
-A game designer’s job is to transform ideas into rules, mechanics, and systems that develop into the desired experience.
-Preferably without holes or conflicts.
+A game designer’s job is to transform ideas into rules, mechanics, and systems that develop into the desired experience, preferably without holes or conflicts.

-Basics
+Basic

-Most junior designers come in thinking the role is about ideation.
+Most junior designers come in thinking their role is about ideation.
 They are usually surprised at how much systems design goes into making sure a door works without breaking the entire player experience.
-As a junior to mid-level game designer, you should be focused on the following:
+As a junior to mid-level game designer, you should be focused on the following concerns.

-Intuitive Mechanics
+Understand Intuitive Mechanics.
 The simplest parts of how a world functions can be deceptively difficult to design.
-For example, picking up an item is a simple task in the real world, but in a game there are numerous design questions in order to ensure the mechanic is intuitive and not frustrating.
+For example, picking up an item is a simple task in the real world, but in a game there are numerous design questions that ensure the mechanic is intuitive and not frustrating:

 How can the player tell the item can be picked up?